ReDI-School/ber-dcp-intro-to-computer-science/content/docs/python/exercises_intro_to_python.md

 +++
-title = "24/March - Exercises"
+title = "24/March - Exercises : intro to Python"
 description = "Quick exercises to play with programming fundamentals"
 +++